Mostafathereal/Hello_Raccoon-YoloV4_Engines/README.md

 - YoloV4 (PyTorch) is trained on a raccoon dataset using Colab (bless you Google and your infinite cash pile)
 - PyTorch model is converted to ONNX Form
 - ONNX model is used to then build a TensorRT Egnine
-- running engines with on Nvidia Jetson Xavier NX to make use of those DLA's (Deep Learning Accelerators, for inference)
+- running engines with on Nvidia Jetson Xavier NX - using GPU and DLA's

 ## Training on Google Colab
 - Follow the "YoloV4_Custom_Train" notebook I created above